MiaoDX/hand_in_homework/Computer_Graphics/PaperReading/Cube2Video.md

 assume the angels between different correspondence pairs are close

-Avoid wrong candidate matches lie on or close is antipodal to the epipolar plane by translate the point into the second panorama sphere, and calculate the angle between the resulting and its possible match, if the angle is too much, great chance this is a false positve.
+Avoid wrong candidate matches lie on or close is antipodal to the epipolar plane by translate the point into the second panorama sphere, and calculate the angle between the resulting and its possible match, if the angle is too much, great chance this is a false positive.

 ### Triangulating Panoramas